zhuzilin/blog/src/pages/Node-js-events-source-code-reading.md

 module.exports = EventEmitter;
 ```

 And the initialization is also simple.
-It only give initial value to some properties.
+It only give initial value to some properties, `this._event` is a null object   that could map the event name to the function and `this._eventsCount` is the total number of the events.

 ```javascript
 EventEmitter.init = function() {